JetBrains/ideavim/README.md

 6. Build IdeaVim and run IntelliJ with IdeaVim enabled using the "IdeaVim" run configuration (use "Run | Run... | IdeaVim").
 This will launch a spare instance of IntelliJ running the compiled plugin in a sandboxed enviroment.
-   To actually deploy the plugin choose "Build | Prepare Plugin Module for Deployment" or execute "ant dist" from command line.
+   To actually deploy the plugin the recommended way is executing `ant dist` from command line, which will update versions in plugin.xml among other tasks.
 Install the generated "ideavim.jar" file from "Settings | Plugins | Install plugin from disk".

 7. In order to be able to run tests in your IntelliJ edition uncomment the appropriate lines in the constructor of the `VimTestCase` class.